 And if you’re looking to start a blog first, you can check out my other guide to choose a web host.

 Please note, a few of the links below may be affiliate links.
 However, I have vetted each tool on this list and believe these are the tools that are most effective for launching and running a new podcast.

 What is Podcast Hosting?

 Podcast hosting provides the file hosting and RSS feed for your podcast.
-Podcast hosting sites upload your audio files, tell podcast platforms like iTunes your show’s details, and generate your RSS feed.
-When a user subscribes to your podcast, the podcast hosting site sends the audio files, media, and RSS feed to the platforms directly.
+Hosting companies upload your audio files, tell the hosting platform your show’s details, and generate your feed.
+When a user subscribes to your podcast, the podcast host sends the audio files and media to the platforms directly.

 In the end, podcast hosting is a simple setup.
 It’s made up of a web server to allow file downloads, the .mp3 files themselves, and an RSS feed describing your audio file.
-The best podcast hosting sites do much more than that.
+The best providers do much more than that.

 They provide advanced analytics reports on your listeners, marketing tools to grow your audience, social sharing options, 24/7 support, and more.

-Additionally, podcast hosting sites may also include features like iTunes compliance, help starting a WordPress blog (sometimes with a free website), file storage, and bandwidth to ensure your podcast files are secure and can freely migrate between platforms.
+Additionally, podcast hosts sites may also include features like streaming compliance, help starting a WordPress blog (sometimes with a free website and your own domain), file storage, and unlimited bandwidth to ensure your podcast files are secure and can freely migrate between the hosting platforms.

 It’s crucial to understand the importance of a good podcast host when starting a brand new podcast.